 Impact has grown dramatically since its inception in 1999.
-The retreat grew to 2 sessions in 2003 and 355 freshmen attended the August retreat.
+The retreat grew to 2 sessions in 2003 and 355 freshmen attended the August retreats.
 In 2007, Impact grew to 3 sessions, 20 camps total, and 800 freshmen attended retreat.
-Impact has remained at 3 sessions, now with 30 camps, a staff of 550 students and over 1500 freshmen in attendance for the past three years!
-This year will be Impact's 18th year of serving the Texas A&M and Blinn community.
-This year's retreat staff is now planning for next August, so check back for announcements and details!
+Impact has remained at 3 sessions, now with 30 camps, a staff of 555 students and over 1700 freshmen in attendance for the past three years!
+This year will be Impact's 21st year of serving the Texas A&M and Blinn community.
+But growth is on the horizon!
+Impact 2020 will introduce a 4th session with a staff of nearly 650!
+So check back for announcements and details!

 Impact has been blessed to continually meet yearly budget needs, and has filled staff and freshmen spots each year because of the grace that the Lord has continually poured out.
 As the Mission Statement says, Impact seeks to glorify the Lord in every aspect of its existence by serving the incoming class and showing them their first glimpse of the body of Christ at Texas A&M and Blinn.
 Prayer has always been and continues to be the backbone of this ministry, and our Ministry Fair at retreat is a major tool used to get incoming freshmen plugged into local churches and organizations.